FernandoBasso/dotfiles/README.md

 bash sync.sh --sync
 ```

-NOTE: Everytime a dotfile is to be edited, edit it (the file) from the repository's directory, then use `sync.sh` again to sync the changes to your `$HOME`.
+NOTE: Every time a dotfile is to be edited, edit it (the file) from the repository's directory, then use `sync.sh` again to sync the changes to your `$HOME`.
 That is, do not edit, for instance, `~/.bashrc`.
 Rather, edit `~/Projects/dotfiles/.bashrc` and then:

 ```bash
 bash ~/Projects/dotfiles/sync.sh --dry-run